asanaIiev/asanaIiev/README.md

 **Python developer with fundamental knowledge in machine learning and backend development.
-Currently a
-2nd-year student at International
-Kuwait University, with 1.5 years of experience in Python ML engineering, capable of performing data analysis, creating charts, and training models.
+1.5 years of experience in ML engineering, capable of performing data analysis, creating charts, and training models.
 Skilled in building backend systems using Django and
-FastAPI, and real-time technologies via WebSocket, as well as working with PostgreSQL databases.
+FastAPI, as well as working
+with PostgreSQL databases.
 Possess a strong understanding of the Linux environment.**